voucherifyio/voucherify-java-sdk/docs/CustomersApi.md

     defaultClient.setAuthentication("X-App-Token", "YOUR API KEY");

     CustomersApi apiInstance = new CustomersApi(defaultClient);
-    CustomersMetadataUpdateInBulkRequestBody customersMetadataUpdateInBulkRequestBody = new CustomersMetadataUpdateInBulkRequestBody(); // CustomersMetadataUpdateInBulkRequestBody | List the source_ids of the customers you would like to update along with the metadata key value pairs. try {
+    CustomersMetadataUpdateInBulkRequestBody customersMetadataUpdateInBulkRequestBody = new CustomersMetadataUpdateInBulkRequestBody(); // CustomersMetadataUpdateInBulkRequestBody | List the source_ids of the customers you would like to update with the metadata key/value pairs. try {
       CustomersMetadataUpdateInBulkResponseBody result = apiInstance.updateCustomersMetadataInBulk(customersMetadataUpdateInBulkRequestBody);
       System.out.println(result);